Our Team

 Therapist

 Clinical Interests: Cynthia specializes in providing support to neurodivergent individuals and offers LGBTQIA+ affirming therapy services.
 Her goal is to create a safe and accepting space where clients from all walks of life can explore their unique paths to healing and self-discovery.
-With a wealth of experience in both inpatient and outpatient settings.
-Her expertise includes working with folks with anxiety, depression, ADHD, Autism Spectrum Disorders, gender identity exploration, and more.
-Cynthia is also trained in couples therapy and works with clients in both traditional and non-traditional relationship styles.
+With a wealth of experience in both inpatient and outpatient settings, her expertise includes working with folks with anxiety, depression, ADHD, Autism Spectrum Disorders, gender identity exploration, and more.
+Cynthia is also trained in couples therapy and works with clients in both traditional and non-traditional relationship styles including polyamory .

 Cynthia also believes in the power of creativity as a therapeutic tool and is specially trained in art therapy, harnessing the power of expressive arts to foster healing and growth.
 Cynthia brings a unique perspective and understanding to her practice.
 She recognizes that therapy is not one-size-fits-all, and tailors her methods to meet each client's specific needs and goals, empowering them to embrace their authentic selves to build fulfilling and meaningful lives.